Ubuntu Studio 12.10 Quantal Quetzal Released!

 Last edited by smartboyhw; October 19th, 2012 at 03:56 PM.

-As the Ubuntu Studio release manager and a Kubuntu member, I do a lot of ISO testing and packaging.
+As the Ubuntu Studio release manager and a Kubuntu developer, I do a lot of ISO testing and packaging.